Build Your Project Manager Resume

-Regardless, putting a resume or CV (curriculum vitae, or “life’s course”) together is no fun.
-The goal of this article is to help you at least decide on a framework you should use when it comes to putting your resume together.
+For some, the idea of putting their resume or CV (curriculum vitae, or “life’s course”) together brings a sense of dread.
+We can’t help with that, but with the help of this article, you should at least feel good about the framework you use to build your resume.
 We won’t spend a lot of time of what should be in the resume, but more on how it should be constructed and the pros and cons of each approach.

 There are two (really 2 ½) main formats of how your resume can be assembled.
 One is functional, the second is chronological, and the ½ is a combination of the two.